aelkouhen/aelkouhen.github.io/_posts/iam/2025-07-10-iam-teleport-cockroachdb.md

 In this article, we also provided a hands-on guide to help you replicate this use case.
 We used CockroachDB as a storage backend to save internal states of the Teleport control plane, but also as a [Teleport Protected Resource (TPR)](https://goteleport.com/docs/enroll-resources/database-access/enroll-self-hosted-databases/cockroachdb-self-hosted/) that we secure using Teleport itself.
 Whether you're managing internal engineering access or scaling enterprise-wide, identity-aware infrastructure, Teleport and CockroachDB offer a powerful foundation for secure, always-on infrastructure access management.

-*Learn more about how CockroachDB can help you meet Tier 0 99.999% availability requirements: [contact us to speak with an expert](https://www.cockroachlabs.com/contact/).*
+*Learn more about how CockroachDB can help you meet Tier 0 99.999% availability requirements.
+[Contact us to speak with an expert](https://www.cockroachlabs.com/contact/).*

 *Special thanks to Jason Haugland, Senior Staff Sales Engineer at Cockroach Labs, for providing context & review for this article.*